 All new WordPress installations completed on our servers via Softaculous or via our setup Wizard now use the automatically installed Let’s Encrypt SSL and run through HTTPS by default.

 Existing WordPress installs can be switched to HTTPS with a single click

 This magical “Force HTTPS” click can be made in our freshly extended WordPress plugin.
-It was formerly known as SG CachePress and was used to configure our in-house WordPress cache system - the SuperCacher.
-However, the plugin is now called SG Optimizer and includes the option to force HTTPS on your WordPress application.
+It was formerly known as SG CachePress and was used to configure our in-house WordPress cache system – the SuperCacher.
+However, the plugin is now called SiteGround Optimizer and includes the option to force HTTPS on your WordPress application.
 Switching it on will automatically configure WordPress to use the already installed by us SSL.
-It also forces all the traffic to go through encrypted connection to avoid any possible duplicate content issues you may experience because of having both http and https versions of your site available.
-Furthermore, you don't have to manually fix all those resources, you've included to your posts, pages, widgets and even the theme through http, as the plugin will automatically detect and fix them.
+It also forces all the traffic to go through an encrypted connection to avoid any possible duplicate content issues you may experience because of having both HTTP and https versions of your site available.
+Furthermore, you don’t have to manually fix all those resources, you’ve included to your posts, pages, widgets, and even the theme through HTTP, as the plugin will automatically detect and fix them.